• Skip to primary navigation

 When you meet the parents, you’re asked questions.

-But as firsts slip into “many”s, chances are you’re not asked questions any more – at least, not questions that matter.
+But as first times slip into frequent experiences, chances are you’re not asked so many questions any more – at least, not questions that matter.

-After all, asking if you want a second helping of dessert isn’t what a deep and meaningful connection is founded on.
+After all, asking if you want a second serving of brownie isn’t what a deep and meaningful connection is founded on, even if it does satisfy your stomach.

-That’s why I’m a big fan of asking questions in a relationship.
-I do it as part of date night, or when we’re on a road trip, or when we’re sitting on the couch relaxing.
+That’s why I’m a big fan of asking questions in a relationship – as part of date night, when you’re on a road trip, or simply sitting on the couch binge watching shows.

 Depending on the mood, there’s plenty of questions to ask.
 My faves include intimate questions for couples and romantic questions for couples.